AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 <div class="prompt-box">Is the above sentence positive or negative?
 Please output ONLY 'positive' or 'negative'.</div>

-We vary the fixed sentences and compute the average probe output and self-report proportion at each conversation turn.
+We vary the fixed sentences and compute the average probe output and the proportion of positive self-reports at each conversation turn.
 We then examine whether these values increase over turns when the positive-rewarding score is used as feedback, compared to other scoring conditions.

 **Example Conversation**